Peppermint Power: How to Use the Herb for Tummy Trouble

 Dosing can impact peppermint’s effect, and there are many ways to take the herb.

 Ingesting peppermint oil is not typically advised, but it can be found in tinctures made from the whole plant dissolved in an alcohol-based solvent.
-Tinctures are a good option for people who don’t like tea or have the time to make tea, Kilbretch said.
+Tinctures are a good option for people who don’t like tea or have the time to make tea, Kilbreth said.

 For more chronic digestive issues, she said longer steeping may be more effective.
 Steep the herb in a closed container of hot water and let it sit for at least 20 minutes to “trap the essential oils and maximize chemical properties” in the plant.